Lesson: Sneakernets - moving the data on USB Drives and other Hardware

 Because IPFS uses content-addressing, as long as the content you added to the second network is identical to the original content you originally exported from IPFS, the IPFS identifier for your content will be identical in both networks.

-Return to the Tutorial on The Myriad Ways to Access and Distribute IPFS Content to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link.
+Return to the to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link.